 Clarinet / Flute / Saxophone

-Geoffrey Martin is currently in his second year as the Assistant Director of Bands and Percussion Coordinator for Rider High School in Wichita Falls, TX.
+Mr. Martin is currently in his second year as the Assistant Director of Bands and Percussion Coordinator for Rider High School in Wichita Falls, TX.
 His responsibilities include teaching and designing for the Marching Band, Percussion Ensembles, and Jazz Band, as well as teaching the beginning percussion at McNiel Junior High School.
-Prior to teaching at Rider, Mr. Martin was a Marching Percussion Technician for several bands around the Tulsa, OK area, including Skiatook High School, Catoosa High School, and Broken Arrow High School.
-In addition to teaching and designing for marching band, Mr. Martin also taught private lessons and beginning percussion master classes.
+Prior to teaching at Rider, Geoff was a Marching Percussion Technician for several bands around the Tulsa, OK area, including Skiatook High School, Catoosa High School, and Broken Arrow High School.
+In addition to teaching and designing for marching band, he also taught private lessons and beginning percussion master classes.

-In addition to teaching percussion, Geoffrey is the Electronic Designer and Audio Consultant for the 2013 Drum Corps International World Champion, Carolina Crown.
+In addition to teaching percussion, Geoff is the Electronic Designer and Audio Consultant for the 2013 Drum Corps International World Champion, Carolina Crown.